sbagga26/preoperative-procedure/README.md

 A) Surgical grade of the disease which is like the intensity of the operation like how critical it is.

-B) Takes your age for further detail
+B) Takes your age for further detail.

+C) General diseases patient suffer from.

-C) The ASA Score
+D) The ASA Score

   The ASA score is a subjective assessment of a patient’s overall health that is based on five classes (I to V).